MicrosoftDocs/well-architected/well-architected/security/networking.md

   You can also use other logical boundaries, such as carved-out subnets within a virtual network.
 A benefit of subnets is that you can use them to group together resources that are within an isolation boundary and have similar security assurances.
 You can then configure controls on the boundary to filter traffic.

 - **Filter**.
-This strategy ensures that traffic that enters a boundary is expected, allowed, and safe.
+This strategy helps ensure that traffic that enters a boundary is expected, allowed, and safe.
 From a Zero-Trust perspective, filtering explicitly verifies all available data points at the network level.
 You can place rules on the boundary to check for specific conditions.

   For example, at the header level, the rules can verify that the traffic originates from an expected location or has an expected volume.
 But these checks aren't sufficient.
 Even if the traffic exhibits expected characteristics, the payload might not be safe.
 Validation checks might reveal an SQL injection attack.